 They opened their first restaurant, Runza Drive-In, in 1949.
 Business started slowly after Salt Creek flooded on opening day.
 The namesake sandwich was also slow to catch on, taking nearly five years to outsell hamburgers and hot dogs on the menu.
 In 1955, they replaced the original building with a new one.

-Rich opened the first Omaha location at 120th and Center Street in 1969, and the family began franchising in 1979.
-By 1987, there were 40 locations, with several more in Omaha, including sites at 50th and Center, 90th and Fort, 30th and Farnam, Parkfair Mall, and Crossroads Mall.
-In 1991, the family opened a retro diner in downtown Lincoln called Rock ’N’ Roll Runza, complete with games, a jukebox, and beer.
+Rich opened the first Omaha location at 120th Street and Center Street in 1969, and the family began franchising in 1979.
+Over the following decade, it expanded to more than 40 locations, including Parkfair and Crossroads Malls in Omaha.
+The restaurant debuted its Italian Runza in 1985 and went on to add several others over the years, including southwest, barbecue bacon, and Swiss mushroom.
+In 1991, it opened a retro diner version of the restaurant in downtown Lincoln called Rock ‘N’ Roll Runza, complete with games, a jukebox, and beer.

 As the company expanded, the family rejected far more franchise applications than they approved.
 In an interview with the Lincoln Journal Star, Donald explained that they “want an owner-operator rather than an absentee investor.
 Nine out of 10 requests don’t meet that criteria.
 When I find a good person, I build them a Runza and then we’ll be partners.”